JyutdictEB/Jyutjam.org/src/en/got/README.md

 Lagarrue's GoT Cantonese Online Corpus Website: [got.jyutdict.org](https://got.jyutdict.org/)

+This website is an [open-source project](https://github.com/JyutdictEB/GoTCorpus).
+Issues, stars, and forks for building other online corpora are welcome.

 This paper was presented at the [27th International Conference on Yue Dialects](https://u.osu.edu/yue2023/) at Ohio State University on December 1, 2023 (Eastern Time).
 The related conference paper is published in *Buckeye East Asian Linguistics 9* (BEAL 9) by Ohio State University.

 Presenter: [@以成](https://www.zhihu.com/people/huang-jun-xin-74)